Can we learn from Sweden how to cut emissions? – DW – 08/12/2024

 The Scandinavian country has some natural advantages.
 70% of Sweden is forest land.
 And forests are very useful when it comes to reducing greenhouse gas emissions because they remove CO2 from the atmosphere.

-The country is also blessed with lots of wind, as well as mountains, streams and lakes — perfect for renewable energy.
+The country is also blessed with a great deal of wind, as well as mountains, streams and lakes — perfect for renewable energy.

 But it wasn't just hitting the natural resources jackpot that got the country to where it is now.
 Sweden realized its natural potential early on and started investing in renewable energy sources much earlier than many other countries.